AlabamaASRL/asset_asrl/doc/tutorials/NewInterface.rst

     #########################################

-We can also now use these same string names when applying any link constraints and objectives to OptimalControlProblem objects as well.
+We can also now use these same string names when applying any link constraints and objectives to :code:`OptimalControlProblem` objects as well.
-So for the delta 3 example, we can modifiy the ForwardLinkEqualCon as shown below.
+So for the delta 3 example, we can modify the :code:`addForwardLinkEqualCon` as shown below.
 Note that you will need to define the string aliases in the ODE associated with each phase.
 Note however that the indices specified by a string name do not have to be the same in every phase/ODE linked
 (though they are in this case).
-This makes it much easier to enforce continuity between variables in each phase/ODE even if they have different indices.
+This makes it much easier to enforce continuity between variables in each phase even if they have different indices.
 For example, in the old interface, models with different numbers of state variables would have time with a different index.
-Now, so long as the user names time say "t" in both model definitions, then the call below will enforce continuity correctly.
+Now, so long as the user names time say :code:`"t"` in both model definitions, then the call below will enforce continuity correctly.

 .. code:: python